basilysf1709/data-structures-and-algorithms/README.md

 => Remove the element until the count of that element becomes 1
 # LeetCode 867.
 Transpose Matrix
 => Change the index from [i][j] to [j][i]
+# 7. Reverse Integer
+=> return 0 if it goes out of bounds
+=> convert string and reverse, if negative remove '-' and then multiply by -1 => return the converted string
+=> Check algorithm without converting to strings